Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-Private-AVM/All-in-One-Bicep/README.md

 > At time of writing, the Azure Portal cannot directly work with Bicep files which have been linked with the **Deploy to Azure** button.
 Therefore after every change to the file, a developer must run `bicep build main.bicep --outfile main.json` to transpile this into a traditional ARM json template.
 It is this latter file which the Azure Portal downloads and deploys.

-## Changes from the individual Bicep templates & deployment process

-The contents of the individual [Bicep files](../Bicep/) have been manually merged into a new [main.bicep](./main.bicep) file and will continue to be manually kept in-sync as changes are made to the original source files.

-However, to support the deployment of the new all-in-one template, there are a small number of steps which still need to be performed manually.
-These prerequisites must be in place in order to build the AKS cluster (e.g. creating security groups) but will not be automated as most organisations will already have a good understanding of how to do this anyway.

 ## Running the deployment

 ### Step 1 - Create security group for the AKS Admins.